mikwaluk/chat_app/README.md

 For details about the build process, you can look up the `Dockerfile`.

 ### Running
-I have tested the execution of the binaries in docker on my laptop running Ubuntu 20.04, but any other Linux distribution, especially Ubuntu, should probably work as well.
-I cannot guarantee it to work under Windows without adjustments to the docker-compose file, though.

-Since the Client requires access to the monitor, the docker-compose file shares the required display data with the container.

-After that, you can start the container with `docker-compose up` executed in the repo root.
+After a successful build, you can start the container with `docker-compose up` executed in the repo root.

 Verify with `docker ps` that the container is actually running:
 ```